ColeKainz/inflating-view-binder/README.md

 }
 ```

-With this you fragments can be as neat and clean as:
+With this your fragments can be as neat and clean as:

 ```
 class MainFragment : BaseFragment() {